Quadratic inference with dense functional responses: Real data analysis

 Our objective is to investigate the structural alteration of white matter using DTI in patients with OSA over each voxel at various regions of the brain (called ROIs).
 Thus, our response variable is one of the DTI parameters, viz., fractional anisotropy (FA) and we are interested in studying the effect of the changes of FA over continuous domains such as voxels with the interaction of the lapses and the voxel locations in each ROIs.
 We consider the following model for each ROI.

 where $s \in \sS$, a set of voxels in the considered ROIs.
 Using the Algorithm \ref{Chapter2-qif-Algo:newton-type}, we estimate the coefficients $\beta_{1}$ and $\beta_{2}$ as mentioned in the model \ref{Chapter2-qif-Eq:apnea} and the results are presented in Table \ref{Chapter2-qif-Table:real-data-apnea}.
 We find that the coefficient estimates are close enough to their initial estimates and the estimated standard error is smaller for the coefficients based on the proposed method.
-Here $\kappa_{0}$ (i.e., the number of eigen-functions) are determined by FVE for simplicity.
+Here $\kappa_{0}$ (i.e., the number of eigen-functions) is determined for simplicity using FVE, which is fixed at 0.99, resulting in $\kappa_{0} = 7$.